Anti-Terrorism Act of 2020: Republic Act No. 11479: Signing of the law

 The law was signed by President Rodrigo Duterte on July 3, 2020, in the midst of the ongoing COVID-19 pandemic and comes as part of the Philippines continued fight against terrorism in its borders.
 Proponents of the law have cited the siege of Marawi in 2017 as well as criminal activities from the Islamic State-linked Abu Sayyaf group, New People's Army Communist Rebels, and other supposed emerging threats to peace and public safety.
 According to Justice Secretary Menardo Guevarra, the law took effect on July 18, 2020, 15 days after it was published in the website of the Official Gazette.
 The Department of Justice released the law's implementing rules and regulations on October 16, 2020.

 Proposal for repeal

-In 2022, Kabataan party-list Rep. Raoul Manuel, ACT Teachers party-list Rep. France Castro, and Gabriela women’s party-list Rep. Arlene Brosas filed a bill in Congress that sought to repeal the Anti-Terrorism Act of 2020, which supposedly violates the Philippines’ international commitment to uphold human rights.
+In 2022, Kabataan party-list Rep. Raoul Manuel, ACT Teachers party-list Rep. France Castro, and Gabriela women's party-list Rep. Arlene Brosas filed a bill in Congress that sought to repeal the Anti-Terrorism Act of 2020, which supposedly violates the Philippines' international commitment to uphold human rights.

+In 2025, Kabataan party-list Rep. Renee Co and ACT Teachers party-list Rep. Antonio Tinio filed House Bill No. 1272 seeking to repeal the Anti-Terrorism Act, which the Makabayan bloc says has been weaponized against critics of the government.